-If you bypass an Extended DelayPoint, the system switches to the Extended Delay.
+If you bypass an Extended Delay Point, the system switches to the Extended Delay.
 The system makes the switch even if the point is not faulted when you bypass it.

-Extended delay points that are bypassed and then restore during exit delayare automatically unbypassed and returned to the system.
+Extended delay points that are bypassed and then restore during exit delay are automatically unbypassed and returned to the system.

-If an alarm occurs on these points within two minutes of a closing (exit time expired, Excursion/Exit included), the system sends are central closing message with the alarm report.
+If an alarm occurs on these points within two minutes of a closing (exit time expired, Excursion/Exit included), the system sends a RECENT CLOSING message with the alarm report.

 If these points are faulted at the end of exit delay, the system waits a period equal to entry delay before sending an alarm report.
-If the system is not turned Off, it sends an ${\tt EXIT}\ {\tt ERROR}\ {\tt message}$ with the alarm report.
+If the system is not turned Off, it sends an EXIT ERROR message with the alarm report.